 When does it launch?

-The public will get its hands on macOS 13 Ventura in September or October.
-The exact date isn't yet known.
+The public will get its hands on macOS 13 Ventura this fall.
+Most likely, this will be sometime in October.